 Alberta Income Tax Credits

-An official contribution receipt issued to a contributor by a registered political party, constituency association, candidate including Senatorial candidate, nomination contestant or leadership contestant can be claimed as a non-refundable Alberta income tax credit by the contributor.
+An official contribution receipt issued to a contributor by a registered political party, constituency association, candidate, nomination contestant or leadership contestant can be claimed as a non-refundable Alberta income tax credit by the contributor.
 Contributions to Senatorial candidates are not eligible for income tax credits.

 Income tax credits are determined in accordance with s.24 of the Alberta Personal Income Tax Act.
 Calculation of the available income tax credit in relation to contribution amount is shown in the table below.
 A maximum tax credit of $1,000 is available when total contributions reach $2,300.
 Tax credits must be claimed for the tax year in which the contributions are made—unused contributions cannot be carried forward to be claimed in a subsequent year.